-Another way that it could work is the same basic history as what I gave above, but instead of Ms. Jones ignoring the first letter, ignoring the second letter, ignoring the Notice of Proposed Final Judgment, ignoring everything, instead when the wife gets the first letter, she says to herself, "He wants a divorce?
+Another way that it could work is the same basic history as what I gave above, but instead of Ms. Jones ignoring the first letter, ignoring the second letter, ignoring the Notice of Proposed Final Judgment, ignoring everything -- instead, when the wife gets the first letter, she says to herself, "He wants a divorce?
 He wants me to go to a lawyer?
-Well, damn it, I'm going to find the best Monmouth County NJ divorce lawyer that I can."
+Well, damn it, I'm going to find the best divorce lawyer that I can."

 Ms. Jones gets on the computer and searches for "Monmouth County NJ Divorce Lawyer" or something similar.
-Or she calls somebody who she knows was happy with her NJ Divorce lawyer and she asks for a referral.
-She goes to a reputable Monmouth County divorce lawyer.
+Or she calls somebody who she knows was happy with her divorce lawyer and she asks for a referral.
+She goes to a reputable lawyer.
 She likes him.
-She hires that lawyer.
+She hires him.

 That lawyer calls me and says, "Steve, I've been retained to represent Ms. Jones.
 I have your letter dated January 8, 2017.
 Do you think that this case can be settled amicably?"